 Social Media Guidelines

-The goal of social media sites is to generate a virtual Hill College community for various audiences.
-These sites will always be administered by at least one employee in the Marketing/PR department who will continually monitor these sites to ensure they enhance the Hill College image.
 The Hill College official website remains the central location for our audience and should never be neglected in favor of social media.
-Instead, social media sites should be used to enhance communications with the college's target audiences.
+Instead, social media sites should be used to enhance communications with the College's target audience

-- You must obtain explicit permission from the PR/Marketing Director to set up a social media page account.
+- You must obtain explicit permission from the Communication Director to set up a social media page account.

-- All page accounts should be set up through the HC PR/Marketing Department.
+- All page accounts should be set up through the Communications Office.
 Please do not set up a page yourself.
-This will require a face-to-face meeting in the Welcome Center to get things going.
+This will require a face-to-face meeting to get things going.

 - Please be aware, as an administrator, you will be expected to keep your site updated and fresh.
 That means checking your page on a daily basis.
 Doing this will also ensure inappropriate content is not popping up through comments and/or discussion on your page.